sensapex/acq4-autopatch/README.md

    1. Do any other calibration necessary.
 1. For each pipette, open a separate TaskRunner module.
    1. Enable the Clamp associated with this pipette.
-   1. Configure the tasks to perform after a cell is patched.
+   1. Configure the tasks to be performed after a cell is patched.
 1. Open the MultiPatch module.
 This is useful for monitoring.
 1. Open the Autopatch module.
-   1. Set points for every cell you'd like to patch in each well.
+   1. Press "Add Points" and add one in the Camera for every cell you'd like to patch.
+Repeat for each well.
+   1. Pick your acquisition protocol.
+   1. Press "Start"
+1. Monitor status in the "Pipettes" pane or in the MultiPatch window.
+1. Read through results or look at errors in the "Results" pane.

 # Legal